-Withdrawal with Cause: A student may be granted a late withdrawal from a course after the appropriate deadline.
-The student will be given a grade of "WC" for the course and the course will remain on the student's transcript.
+Withdrawal with Cause: A student may be granted a withdrawal with cause from a course(s) with appropriate documentation.
+The student will be given a grade of "WC" for the course(s) and the course(s) will remain on the student's transcript.
 A "WC" grade is not included in GPA calculations.
-Tuition and fees will be charged for the course.
+Tuition and fees will be charged for the course(s), however in cases of serious illness or other extenuating circumstances, student's may submit a request for consideration to have a portion of the tuition and fees credited/refunded.